 - Final Deadline: Applications will be reviewed until the courses have filled

-To apply to the Summer Programs for High School Students - College Credit Courses, you must meet the following criteria:
+To apply to High School Sessions - College Credit Courses, you must meet the following criteria:

 - Show evidence of good academic standing, with at least a 3.0 GPA